frmscoe/config-service/packages/config-svc-fe/README.md

 password: superMegaPass
 ```

 4. Go to **SETTINGS** sections and click **Security** and select **Builtin IAM - Users**

 5. On the **Builtin IAM - Users** Page click on the **Create User** button in the top right corner

 6. On the create user page enter details for the user including the fields below and click create

    - User Type (default Hub User)
    - Email
    - Full Name
    - Password
    - Password confirmation

 7. Once the user is created you will be redirected to the users page with url in this format http://localhost:4200/security/builtin_iam/users/{user_email}.

 8. On the users detail page click **Add Roles** button to open a modal to give the user some roles.

- 9. Select **admin** role in the dropdown and click **Add roles** button to save these roles.
+9. Select admin role in the dropdown and click Add roles button to save these roles.

+   **Note:** Currently, we are temporarily using the admin role.
+We will create specific roles for the configuration service once they are defined.

- 10. On the same users page.
-Look for **Associated Roles** Section which has a table with columns
+10. On the same users page, look for the Associated Roles Section which has a table with columns:

     - Name
     - Description
     - Actions

 11. Under the **Name** section.
 Click on the Admin role to go to the role management page to configure Some privileges for this user.

 12. Once on the roles management page.
 Select the **Add Privileges** Tab to go and manage some privileges for the user.

 13. Select the application to assign privileges in the **Application** drop down.

 14. In the List.
 Check all the privileges you want to assign the user and click the **Add Selected privileges(s) to Role** button.
 This privileges will be assigned to the user.

 ### Troubleshooting